pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Frequently Asked Questions ==

-= Where can I found out more about participatory narrative inquiry? =
+= Where can I found out more about Participatory Narrative Inquiry? =

 Take a look at the book behind NarraFirma, [Working with Stories in Your Community Or Organization: Participatory Narrative Inquiry](http://www.workingwithstories.org)